owntech-foundation/Core/docs/pwm.md

     ![HRTIM pin](images/SPIN_1.1.0_main_hrtim.svg){ align=left }

     - Up to 5 pairs of PWMs possible (PWMA, PWC, PWMD, PWME, PWMF)
-    - Each PWM unit has a resolution of 184ps.
+    - Each PWM unit has a miminum resolution of 184ps.
     !!! note
         The resolution of a PWM signal defines the maximum number of steps that can be present in a single PWM period.
 In other words, it determines how finely you can adjust the pulse width of the signal.
 A higher resolution means you can make smaller and more precise adjustments to the pulse width.

-    - Frequencies in the range of 650Hz to 1Ghz theorically possible !!! warning
+    - Frequencies in the range of 650Hz to 1Ghz theorically possible.
+Tests were made from 2kHz up to 10MHz.
+    !!! warning
-        Only 200Khz was tested with SPIN and TWIST
+        Only 200Khz was tested with TWIST
     - Two different modulation mode possible : left aligned, and center aligned
     - Two ADC linkable to two differents PWM unit for precise measurement instant
     - Compatible for peak current control with the internal analog comparator